Arab states of the Persian Gulf: Freedom of the press

-Peace
+Peace index

 Arab countries in the Persian Gulf region, and especially Qatar, stand accused of funding militant Islamist organizations, such as Hamas and the Muslim Brotherhood.
-According to the 2025 Global Peace Index of the Institute for Economics and Peace (IEP), the seven countries had varying degrees of success in maintaining peace amongst their respective borders, with Qatar ranked number first amongst its regional peers as the most peaceful regional and Middle Eastern nation (and 27th worldwide), while Kuwait ranks second in both the Persian Gulf and the wider Middle East (31st worldwide), followed by Oman in the third spot (52nd worldwide).
+According to the 2025 Global Peace Index of the Institute for Economics and Peace (IEP), the seven countries had varying degrees of success in maintaining peace amongst their respective borders, with Qatar ranked first amongst its regional peers as the most peaceful regional and Middle Eastern nation (and 27th worldwide), while Kuwait ranks second in both the Persian Gulf and the wider Middle East (31st worldwide), followed by Oman in the third spot (52nd worldwide).
 On the other end, Iraq was ranked last among the Gulf Arab States, at 16th in the Middle East and 147th worldwide.

 Economy

 The economies of the Arab states of the Persian Gulf are historically characterized by a heavy reliance on hydrocarbons, with oil and gas exports forming the backbone of national revenues and foreign exchange earnings.
 According to data from the United States Congressional Research Service, oil revenues accounted for upwards of 40% of GDP in key states such as Saudi Arabia and the UAE around 2000.
 While these states hold a large share of global oil and gas reserves — for instance nearly 65% of world oil reserves and 34% of proven gas reserves at the turn of the millennium — their dependence on this sector has exposed them to substantial volatility in global energy markets.

 In recent years, the region has stepped up efforts to diversify away from hydrocarbons, with non-oil activities becoming an increasingly important driver of growth.
 A World Bank report notes that in 2024 the non-oil sectors of Gulf Cooperation Council (GCC) economies achieved growth of roughly 4% to 4.6% in major states, supporting broader GDP recovery.
 Furthermore, non-oil sectors accounted for some 73% of GDP in the first quarter of 2025 among GCC states, indicating that diversification is shifting from aspiration to tangible reality.
 These sectors include tourism, logistics, manufacturing, financial services and real-estate, and are backed by large-scale infrastructure investment and reforms to attract foreign investment.

 Despite these advances, hydrocarbon revenues remain critical to government budgets and fiscal balances across the region.
 For example, earlier studies note that hydrocarbon income still accounted for around 60-90% of government revenues in states like Kuwait and Saudi Arabia.
 The ability of the states to reduce vulnerability to oil-price swings depends on the successful implementation of structural reforms, increased non-oil exports and the deepening of private-sector investment.